aesmail/kaffy/README.md

 ## Sponsors

-Become a sponsor through Kaffy's [OpenCollective](https://opencollective.com/kaffy) page.
+Support the deveopment of Kaffy and become a sponsor through my [Liberapay account](https://liberapay.com/aesmail/).

 ## Demo